 There are performances by famous artists, along with demonstrations of native dance.
 Celebrations include traditional foods and beverages with many in attendance wearing traditional clothing.

-Independence Day of Uganda: National Flag & Symbols
+Uganda National Flag & Symbols

 The National Flag of Uganda was adopted on October 9, 1962, the date that Uganda became independent from Great Britain.
 The flag consists of six equal horizontal stripes of black (top), yellow, red, black, yellow, and red (bottom).
 A white disc is designed at the center and depicts the national symbol of Uganda.